Reduced basic amount

 - you receive an old-age pension or early old-age pension

-- you are entitled to a maternity, special maternity, paternity or parental allowance, you have been granted a leave on account of pregnancy or childbirth or child care responsibilities, or you receive a special care allowance on account of child care responsibilities
+- you are entitled to a pregnancy allowance, you receive special pregnancy allowance, parental allowance or special care allowance, or you have been granted a leave on account of pregnancy and childbirth or child care

 - you receive farm closure benefits